Welcome to the 50th Annual Chuckanut Foot Race

 The finish-line party at Larrabee State Park will include live music, food, and drink.
 Age-group awards will be given, three deep in each five-year category.
 Top three male and female finishers will also be recognized.

 The entry fees for the chip-timed race for runners or walkers is $30 US.
 GBRC members can run this race at no charge as part of their membership.
-There is an optional race shirt available for $15.
-There is an additional park usage fee this year of $1.25.
+There is an optional race shirt available for $18.
+Shirts must be purchased with race registration.
+They will not be for sale day of race.
+There is an additional park usage fee of $1.25.
 For non GBRC members, this charge is included in the $30 race fee.
 GBRC members will be asked to make a donation on the day of race at the registration area.

 To get to Marine Park, where the race starts, take Interstate 5, exit 250 west, and follow signs for the Bellingham Cruise Terminal and Alaska Ferry.
 Park in designated areas only.

 Because of extremely limited space at Larrabee, there is no parking at the finish.
 Racers: you can run or walk the course, then hop a shuttle bus to return to your vehicle at the start.
 Spectators: you can cheer racers at the start, then ride the shuttle to the finish and back again to your vehicle at the start.
 This year, we will be continuing the “green” award for those runners who choose to walk or run back to Fairhaven!
 Help us go green by cutting down on the bus transportation to and from Larrabee!

 We want to help lead the way toward “environmentally greener” events, where we reduce waste, reuse, and recycle.
 Here are ways we can work together: